ViktoriaAve/Team4_Groupwork_WoTech/README.md

 # Team4_Groupwork_WoTech
-This is Team 4 group project for WoTech course
+This is the Team 4 group project for the WoTech course.

+Members:
 Nora
+Daria